KakoytoChel1/media-capture/README.md

 ![](Images/mc_img1.png)

-**"Media Capture"** is a pet project, a demo application for recording video from a selected web camera.
+**"Media Capture"** is a project application for recording video from a selected web camera.
 Developed using **Windows App SDK WinUI3**.
 The main functionality includes:
 - Video capture
 - Video record
 - Take a snapshot